 Dn=min⁡(Qn-1,Ri)

 The departure formula also applies to CGC.
 When the jobs in queue are less than the assigned capacity (Qn,I < Ri) the overcapacity of this queue is divided over the other queues so that no capacity is lost.
-When the division of capacity results in a number with decimals, the rest value is subtracted from all the number and this capacity is added to the queue with the largest number of jobs at that moment.
+When the division of capacity results in a number with decimals, the remainder is subtracted from all the number and this capacity is added to the queue with the largest number of jobs at that moment.

 CGC

-Translating the CG consistent to a queueing discipline would mean the following.
+Translating the CGC to a queueing discipline would mean the following.
 In CGC the length of the queue determines the size of the claim.
 The capacity of the server is what the claims dispute over.
 In Table 1.
 Division of Estate to Creditors in “Ketubot” 93a as per the Mishna (Aumann, 2002), the capacity can be viewed as the ‘estate value’.
-The amount of capacity given to a queue is done by the CG consistent.
+The amount of capacity given to a queue is done by the CGC.

 For CGC first “half the sum of the claims” has to be determined to determine which ofH the two underlying rules applies.
 Half the sum of the claims (yn) is: